movabletype/movabletype/t/README.md

 * t/upgrade
   * tests for upgrade
 * t/admin_theme_id
-  * tests for theming mechanism of CMS
+  * tests for the theming mechanism of CMS
 * t/*.t
   * tests other than the above